radavis/radavis.github.io/_drafts/user-story-workshop.md

 ## Software Goals: (Possible) Answers

-The Client wants software delivered on time and within budget that satisfies the needs of the user base.
+The Client wants software delivered on time and within budget.
+The Client wants software that satisfies the needs of the user base.

 The Development Team wants to work in parallel to build robust, useful, and beautiful software.